7b7b/desktop/README.md

 - Remove relations to compton

 - Redo the license header for each files

-- Remove commented legacy code
+- Remove legacy code
+- - Remove commented code, they are mostly unwanted
+- - Remove the "unified" code, it's considered legacy

 - Make the background on hovering at desktop icons have a semi-transparent palette color